River Gallo: Career

 Gallo attended the New York University, where they trained in the Experimental Theatre Wing at the Tisch School of the Arts.
-After graduating with a bachelor's degree in 2013, they attended the University of Southern California School of Cinematic Arts and earned their master's degree.
+After graduating with a bachelor's degree in 2013, they attended the USC School of Cinematic Arts and earned their master's degree.

 Ponyboi

 While studying theater, Gallo created a 40-minute-long stage performance art piece that they would later adapt into Ponyboi.
 For their master's thesis at USC in 2019, they created the Ponyboi short film.
-The 19-minute-long piece is about an intersex Latinx runaway in New Jersey who works in the day at a laundromat and at night as a sex worker.
+The 19-minute-long piece is about an intersex Latinx runaway in New Jersey who works at a laundromat during the day and as a sex worker at night.
 On Valentine's Day, Ponyboi meets and falls in love with a man and begins to overcome his traumatic past.
 While writing the film, Gallo discovered the term "intersex" and came to realize it described them.
 Gallo co-directed the film along with their USC classmate Sadé Clacken Joseph.
 The film was produced by executive producer Stephen Fry and co-producers Emma Thompson and Seven Graham.
 The film was screened at festivals including the BFI Flare: London LGBT Film Festival and the Tribeca Film Festival.

 Gallo was a fellow in Sundance's Trans Possibilities Intensive in 2021, during which time they worked to develop the Ponyboi film further.
 Gallo's adapted the screenplay for the Ponyboi short film into a feature-length film by the same name, which premiered at the 2024 Sundance Film Festival.
 Gallo also played the lead role in the 2024 adaptation, which was directed by Esteban Arango.
 The crime thriller follows the young intersex sex worker named Ponyboi, who works at a laundromat with his pregnant best friend Angel (Victoria Pedretti).
 He spends his nights with his secret lover and pimp, and the father of Angel's child, Vinnie (Dylan O'Brien).
 However, when a drug deal goes bad, he finds himself on the run from the mob.
 The film was positively reviewed in The Hollywood Reporter, which wrote that Gallo's screenplay "achieves something still rare in an industry unnecessarily confused about inclusion: Ponyboi seamlessly integrates its character's challenges with identity into a propulsive story about a sex worker on the run."
 Collider wrote that the film was "cinematic gold" that "would be nothing without River Gallo's performance".Variety gave a more critical review, praising Gallo's acting but criticizing the writing as predictable and too reliant on clichés.